We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 The effects of interventions applied at the cluster level might be greater than the sum of effects on individuals, for example social networks reinforcing health promotion messages or herd immunity in immunisation programmes.
 Clustering according to established groups may also reduce the risk of contamination, for example if patients in different treatment arms discuss their respective interventions.

-Cluster RCTs require special statistical considerations when designing the trial, and later when analysing the data.
+Because individuals within clustered data are not fully independent of each other, cluster RCTs require special statistical considerations when designing the trial, and later when analysing the data.

 Such trials are not as statistically efficient as standard RCTs.
 Groups tend to form because of certain selection factors, so individuals within the group tend to be more similar to each other with respect to important potential confounders than those selected truly at random.